Maia-Mari Sutnik: The Henryk Ross Photographs and Memory Unearthed

 In 2015, Sutnik organized the travelling exhibition Memory Unearthed: The Łódź [Lodz] Ghetto Photographs of Henryk Ross, and edited as well as writing an essay Cruel Tragedies, Consoling Pleasures.
 Memory Unearthed: The Lodz Ghetto Photographs of Henryk Ross for the book Memory Unearthed: The Lodz Ghetto Photographs of Henryk Ross, Yale University Press.
 She also curated a special complimentary exhibition The Last Journey of the Jews of Łódź for the Oregon Jewish Museum and Center for Holocaust Education, Portland.

 Publication of the Henryk Ross photographs in the book Memory Unearthed had an unexpected result.
 Survivors found relatives in them, and some even themselves.
 A woman (Kryssa Rosenstein, née Stopnicki), living in Quebec, found herself at the age of two with her parents, whom she was able to identify, from seeing the reproductions in the book.
 Due to the show and book, the Henryk Ross Photographs were covered widely in newspapers and on television, The photographs were put on youtube by the World Jewish Congress, Yad Vashem and the History Channel.
 The significance of the Łódź ghetto photographs and the work of Henryk Ross was discussed in depth by Yad Vashem.

 Awards

 In 2016, she was awarded the Founders Achievement Award, from the Toronto Friends of the Visual Arts.

+She was appointed as a Member of the Order of Canada in 2023.

 Personal life

-In 2014, a show of her collection titled Curious Anarchy: The Photographic Collection of Maia-Mari Sutnik was held at the Ryerson Image Centre, Ryerson University, Toronto.
+In 2014, a show of her collection titled Curious Anarchy: The Photographic Collection of Maia-Mari Sutnik was held at the Image Centre, Toronto Metropolitan University (formerly Ryerson University), Toronto.
+She resides in Toronto.